v-exec/Cartographer/README.md

 # Cartographer

-Persistent multiplayer map of pins and stories.
+_Catrographer_ is a persistent multiplayer map where players can explore, leave pins marking their own stories, and read others' adventures.